pktgen/Pktgen-DPDK/README.md

-dbg l2p                          - Dump out internal lcore to port mapping dbg tx_dbg                       - Enable tx debug output dbg mempool|dump <portlist> <type>    - Dump out the mempool info for a given type dbg pdump <portlist>             - Hex dump the first packet to be sent, single packet mode only dbg memzone                      - List all of the current memzones
+dbg l2p                          - Dump out internal lcore to port mapping dbg tx_dbg                       - Enable tx debug output dbg tx_rate <portlist>           - Show packet rate for all ports dbg mempool|dump <portlist> <type>    - Dump out the mempool info for a given type dbg pdump <portlist>             - Hex dump the first packet to be sent, single packet mode only dbg memzone                      - List all of the current memzones